 On January 9, 2017, Macquarie upgraded its rating for OAS from “neutral” to “outperform.”
 Williams Capital Group downgraded its rating for OAS from “buy” to “hold” on January 3, 2017.

-OAS’s peer Whiting Petroleum (WLL) was recently downgraded by Wells Fargo.
-On December 16, 2016, Wells Fargo downgraded its rating for WLL from “outperform” to “market perform.”
+Peer Whiting Petroleum (WLL) was recently downgraded by Wells Fargo.
+On December 16, Wells Fargo downgraded its rating for WLL from “outperform” to “market perform.”
 Stifel upgraded its rating for WLL from “hold” to “buy” on December 1.

-Continental Resources (CLR) was also recently downgraded by Deutsche Bank and J.P.
-Morgan (JPM).
+Continental Resources (CLR) was also recently downgraded, by Deutsche Bank and JPMorgan Chase (JPM).
 On December 8, Deutsche Bank (DB) downgraded its rating for CLR from “buy” to “hold.”
-On the same day, JPMorgan Chase downgraded its rating for CLR from “overweight” to “neutral.”
+On the same day, JPMorgan Chase downgraded its ratings for CLR from “overweight” to “neutral.”

 Analysts’ forecasts for 4Q16